peclik/modmqttd/README.md

 MQMGateway depends on [libmodbus](https://libmodbus.org/) and [Mosquitto](https://mosquitto.org/) MQTT library.
 See main [CMakeLists.txt](CMakeLists.txt) for full list of dependencies.
 It is developed under Linux, but it should be easy to port it to other platforms.

 # License

-This software is dual-licensed:
-  * under the terms of [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.html) as Open Source project.
+This software is licensed under the terms of [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.html) as Open Source project.
-  * under commercial license.

-For a commercial-friendly license and support please see http://mqmgateway.zork.pl.
+The [upstream project](https://github.com/BlackZork/mqmgateway) offers a commercial-friendly license and support at http://mqmgateway.zork.pl.

 # Third-party licenses